kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 [implementation](#implementation) section for details):
 - kube-apiserver (new API)
 - kube-controller-manager (new controller)
-- kube-scheduler (new builtin plugin)
+- kube-scheduler (new builtin scheduler plugin)
-- kubelet (new third-party plugin kind)
+- kubelet (new third-party kubelet plugin type)

-Resources are managed by third-party plugins that communicate with central Kubernetes components, in particular the kube-scheduler, by updating objects stored in the kube-apiserver. kube-scheduler only needs to be modified once to support dynamic resource allocation.
-Then multiple plugins from different vendors can be installed at the same time without making further changes to the scheduler.
+Resources as described by this KEP are managed by third-party resource drivers that communicate with central Kubernetes components, in particular the kube-scheduler, by updating objects stored in the kube-apiserver. kube-scheduler only needs to be modified once to support dynamic resource allocation.
+Then multiple drivers from different vendors can be installed at the same time without making further changes to the scheduler.

-Communication between the kubelet and the local part of the plugin is handled through local Unix domain sockets and the plugin registration mechanism, using a new plugin type and a new gRPC interface.
+Communication between the kubelet and the node part of the driver is handled through local Unix domain sockets and the kubelet plugin registration mechanism, using a new plugin type and a new gRPC interface.
 The container runtime uses the
 [Container Device Interface